[Varian Fry Institute Home] [Chambon Foundation Home]

 Documentary filmmaker Pierre Sauvage comes to the project with extensive preparation and a long friendship with many of the principals, most of whom are now deceased.
 His parents, Jewish intellectuals, were among those who fled from Paris to Marseille and sought Fry’s help—unsuccessfully.
 Later in the Occupation, the filmmakers family was among the 5,000 Jews sheltered by a small mountain community in France, the area of Le Chambon-sur-Lignon, as he recounted in the highly acclaimed 1989 feature documentary Weapons of the Spirit.

-Being released in 2010 is Sauvage's documentary short Not Idly By—Peter Bergson, America and the Holocaust, which deals with the American reaction—and the American Jewish reaction—to the Holocaust, providing testimony one remarkable Jewish response to the mass murders.
+Also being released in September 2014 is Sauvage's challenging documentary Not Idly By—Peter Bergson, America and the Holocaust, which deals with the American reaction—and the American Jewish reaction—to the Holocaust, providing testimony about one remarkable Jewish response to the mass murders.

 The Holocaust did not just happen therethe Holocaust happened wherever it was allowed to happen.
 In that sense, to a still unrecognized degree, the Holocaust happened in the United States too.
 Until mid-1941, Nazi policy towards the Jews had been one of persecution, theft, expulsion.
 But the main problem then wasnt getting outit was getting in.
 Varian Fry’s story illustrates and underscores the crucial decisions faced by American officials—and Americans at large—at that time.